katsmith133/glwagner.github.io/index.md

 concentrations of carbon dioxide and heat?

-I confront these questions as a theorist, which means I seek a sometimes ill-defined, yet scentifically crucial "understanding" of physical processes.
-For example, rather than providing a definitive answer on the rate at which the deep ocean changes, I seek to explain *why* the deep ocean changes the way it does.
+I confront these questions as a theorist, which means I seek a sometimes ill-defined, yet crucial "understanding" of physical processes.
+For example, rather than providing a definitive answer on the rate at which the deep ocean changes, I want to explain *why* the deep ocean changes the way it does.

 Click around to learn more about [me][], [what I do][], or email me